Oxford University Polo Club: Early days

 The Varsity match against Cambridge was initiated in 1877.
 The match was played at the Bullingdon Cricket Ground in Oxford on 27 November 1877, making it one of the oldest Varsity matches amongst the Blues Sports at Oxford University.
 From 1878 until 1939, the match was held at the Hurlingham Club, with the exceptions of 1894 and 1900 and during the First World War (1915–1919) when no games were played.
 As trophies, both clubs awarded commissioned silver coins.
 The Challenge Cup which is still used today was given by the Hurlingham Club when the match was revived after the war in 1920.
 Copies of the Challenge Cup were then given to individual players.
 No trophy was attached to the Oxford University Open Tournament.
 With a high standard of teams up to 18 goals this tournament was a highlight of the British polo season until the First World War.

 From the very beginning of the club many members went on to become first-class polo players.
-William Kavanagh, who played in the first Varsity match in 1878, became one of the first high-handicapped players and played for England several times against the USA.
+William Kavanagh, who played in the second Varsity match in 1878, became one of the first high-handicapped players and played for England several times against the USA.
 After helping his side win the 1882 Varsity match, Tommy Hitchcock Sr. soon became one of America's leading players.
 He captained his national team within three years of leaving and was among the first 10-goal players.
 His son Thomas Hitchcock, Jr. followed in his father's footsteps.
 As a 10-goal player he led the U.S. team to victory in the 1921 International Polo Cup, one year after his time at Oxford.